rogurr/patina-qemu/Readme.md

 1. Build the code using Rust tools in a stand-alone workspace to produce a .efi binary that is later integrated into the Firmware Device (FD) image
-2. Add support to the EDK2 build infrastructure to compile the Rust source code alongside the C source code when processing each module specified in a DSC file
+2. Add support to the EDK II build infrastructure to compile the Rust source code alongside the C source code when processing each module specified in a DSC file

-This 2nd approach is a viable solution, but the Patina project and the following documentation are focused primarily on the first approach since it allows for a more natural Rust development experience using only Rust tools and processes, and also greatly simplifies the integration by not requiring modifications to EDK2 build scripts.
+This 2nd approach is a viable solution, but the Patina project and the following documentation are focused primarily on the first approach since it allows for a more natural Rust development experience using only Rust tools and processes, and also greatly simplifies the integration by not requiring modifications to EDK II build scripts.
 However, both options are discussed in the [Rust Integration](https://github.com/OpenDevicePartnership/patina-qemu/blob/main/docs/Rust_Integration.md) documentation to help each end-user determine what best fits their usage model.